4: Assessments and Examinations

 Examination dates and timetable

-For non-finalist undergraduates, there are two examination periods, with the main exams being held in May/June and resit exams held in September.
-For finalists, there is only one examination period, in May/June.
-For more information on the exam periods, please see the Examinations Office website.
-Please note that undergraduate examinations are scheduled centrally by the Examinations Office and, as such, the Department has no control on which exams are held on which day.
+For undergraduate students, there are two examination periods, with the main exams being held in May/June and resit exams held in September.
+For more information on the exam periods, please see the Examinations Office websiteLink opens in a new window.
+Please note that undergraduate exams are scheduled centrally by the Examinations Office and, as such, the Department has no control over which exams are held on which day.

 Special arrangements for exams